-All WireReady products are Windows 7 compatible beginning with Version 9.0 and later.
-We recommend Windows 7 Professional.
+All WireReady products are Windows 7 and Windows 10 compatible beginning with Version 9.0 and later.
+We recommend Windows 7 or Windows 10 Professional.
 All WireReady versions will also remain compatible for Windows XP Pro Service Pak 3 32-bit edition.
-Radio products are compatible with both 32-bit and 64-bit editions of Win 7 Pro.
-All other WireReady radio products (i.e. NewsReady, ControlReady, etc) will run from 32 or 64 bit versions of Windows 7.
+Radio products are compatible with both 32-bit and 64-bit editions of Win 7 and Win 10 Pro.
+All other WireReady radio products (i.e. NewsReady, ControlReady, etc) will run from 32- or 64-bit versions of Windows 7 and Windows 10.

-Windows XP Pro compatibility: Customers still running Windows XP hardware should consider replacing older computers to at least Windows 7 or 10 no later than 12/31/2016 or when possible, as third party products are beginning to drop support for XP, which includes using Logmein Rescue, although Logmein Free (provided to WireReady service contract customers) still works with XP Pro Spk 3.
+Windows XP Pro compatibility: Customers still running Windows XP hardware should consider replacing older computers to at least Windows 7 or 10, as third party products are beginning to drop support for XP, which includes using Logmein Rescue, although Logmein Free (provided to WireReady service contract customers) still works with XP Pro Spk 3.
 WireReady customers running XP will also not be able to upgrade past version 12.499 of our products if their machines run XP.

 Note: Our current TV video playout products are still ONLY approved for Windows 7 64-bit and will likely remain that way throughout 2016.
 (Stradis video card users will remain limited to XP and Windows 7 32-bit only.)

 Windows 10 Recommended requirements for radio systems (in general)

 Windows 7 Recommended requirements for radio systems (in general)

 Windows 10 Requirements for TV systems (in general)

 Currently developing for Windows 10 64-bit Professional with Marex decoding/encoding along with AJA brand video cards.
 Expected 2nd quarter 2017.

 We still require/recommend Windows 7 64 for all television products using Marex decoding/encoding.
 Older Stradis based systems only run from XP/Win7 32 bit systems.